eclipse-esmf/esmf-semantic-aspect-meta-model/CONTRIBUTING.md

 This means, before making a pull request or providing an issue please sign the OMP Feedback Agreement for the working group “Semantic Data Structuring”.

 ## Labeling
-After new `Issues` or `PRs` are created, the Chair or one of the maintainers may further assign a `label` to it according to this table:
+After new `Issues` or `PRs` are created, the `Bug` and `Task` label will be added automatically according to the chosen issue type.
+Later on the Chair or one of the maintainers may further assign a `label` to it according to this table:

 Label Types        | Description
 -------------------| ----------------------------------------